cwebley/ki/README.md

 undo game and rematch don't work exactly. game being nuked.

 ---Powers---
+Inspect
 Oddsmaker could return a message telling you how many you got
-Query: 1 cost power to find out when a character is up. maybe this live updates forever or something cool Inspect

---Ops--
-kubernetes
+--Setup/Ops--
+Kubernetes
+Completely configurable costs, powers, and power settings on a per tournament basis SSL

 --New Pages--
 tournament index page